e-paj/SQL-Project/SQLite_Exercises_Notes/Notes_Sept_13-17.md

 ## What I'm doing in the exercises:

 Sept.
 17, 2021:
-- Aggregate functions: can turn a range of number into a single data point based on a variety of mathematical operations.
+- **Aggregate functions**: can turn a range of number into a single data point based on a variety of mathematical operations (page 212).
+- Nested function: a function contained within another function.

 Sept.
 16, 2021:
 - Currently, starting on Chapter 7 of the book!